dgibbs64/terraform-linode-cloudflare/README.md

 ## Description

-This configuration will allow you to spin up multiple Linode instance using Terraform, create Cloudflare A records for the Linode instances and apply rDNS to the Linode instances.
+Using Terraform, this configuration will allow you to spin up multiple Linode instances, create Cloudflare A records for the Linode instances and apply rDNS to the Linode instances.

 # Requirements